mike99mac/minimy-mike99mac/README.md

     Recording WAVE '/tmp/test-mic.wav' : Signed 24 bit Little Endian, Rate 44100 Hz, Mono
     ```

-You should hear your words played back to you. essful the script will attempt to play it back.
+You should hear your words played back to you.
 If you do not, you must debug the issues - there's no sense in going forward without a microphone and speakers.

 - Test your environment with the newly installed **``lsenv``** script which reports on many aspects of your Linux system.